ncsa/Delta_doc/docs/source/debug_perf/index.rst

     :alt: window
     :width: 1000px

-Nsight-systems Setup on Local Workstation to Use with Delta
+Nsight Systems Setup on Local Workstation to Use with Delta
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Login to: https://developer.nvidia.com/nsight-systems (make an account if you need to), and download the client for your MacOS, Windows, or Linux local system.

-You can use Globus Online, rsync, sftp, or sshfs (linux) to transfer files (or view files as local filesystem mounts in the case of sshfs) with the local nsight-systems client.
+You can use Globus Online, rsync, sftp, or sshfs (linux) to transfer files (or view files as local filesystem mounts in the case of sshfs) with the local Nsight Systems client.

 sshfs Mount Example for Linux Box to Delta
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~